II. The Year in Review

 School for Prosecutors

-The School’s faculty are experts in criminal law and are drawn largely from the senior ranks of the PPSC.
-The School also invites guest speakers from outside the PPSC, including members of the judiciary, professors of law, defence counsel, senior provincial prosecutors and senior police investigators.
+The School’s faculty members are experts in criminal law.
+The majority are drawn from the senior ranks of the PPSC.
+A number of guest speakers were also among the faculty, including members of the judiciary, professors of law, and senior provincial prosecutors.

 Federal-Provincial-Territorial Heads of Prosecutions Committee